TheUncertaintim/TheUncertaintim.github.io/_pages/About.md

 ## Goal
 {: style="text-align: center;"}
 Currently, he works as a research associate at the Kempten University of Applied Science based in Germany.
 After having 3+ years of experience abroad, he plans to return to Asia in the near future.
+Feel free to [get in touch](mailto:yujeng.k@gmail.com) if you have something to offer.
 {: style="text-align: justify;"}

 [^1]: If you really want to practice, this is how it really sounds [like](https://soundcloud.com/yujeng-k/myname).
 But don't get him wrong, he is always pleased to hear people calling him Yu-Jeng!